Integrated Continuous-time Hidden Markov Models: Representation and Algorithms

-In the spatially homogeneous case of \cite{Blackwell1997}, where transition rates do not depend on location, behavioural trajectories $S(\cdot)$ can be sampled within an MCMC algorithm without sampling the locations $\bX(\cdot)$ associated with the transitions.
+In the spatially homogeneous case of \cite{Blackwell1997}, where transition rates do not depend on location, behavioural trajectories $S(\cdot)$ can be sampled within \anMCMC\ algorithm without sampling the locations $\bX(\cdot)$ associated with the transitions.
 This kind of algorithm, as detailed in \cite{Blackwell2003}, does not use uniformization, nor would it particularly benefit from it.
-However, the algorithms of the next section offer great benefits in efficiency in this homogeneous case too, and do rely on uniformization, albeit with some simplification possible.
+However, the algorithms of the next section offer great benefits in efficiency in this homogeneous case too, and do rely on uniformization, combined with some additional simplification that exploits the homogeneity.